billybobc1210/VigenereCracker/README.md

 *Note: the example used here is too short to work in practice, but using it here for illustrative purposes.*

-Using our example of a text that was enciphered with a key, "DOG, for example
+Using our example of a text that was enciphered with the key, "DOG", for example

 ```
 DZRZSNDJKWCLHOXLGLHOXLHYHZL